-I was very emotional while I was writing my last exams.
-The happiness, anxiety, and excitement of getting a degree and moving on to the next stage.
+The week of my final examination was a very emotional one.
+I felt feelings of happiness, anxiety, and excitement and I was ready to get a degree and move on to the next stage.
 I anticipated the freedom from homework, my new independence, and a chance to leave my mark on the world.
 I tried to take it all in.

-As a graduate of Mass Communication, I wasn’t really worried about getting a job.
+With a major in Mass Communications, I wasn’t really worried about getting a job.
 I thought I will be a hot cake in the labor market.
-But after a year with no job prospects and all my carefully laid out plans not working, I felt like a loser.
+I was wrong.
+After a year with no job prospects and all my carefully laid out plans not working, I felt like a loser.
 I kept going for interviews and at the end of some interviews, I will be certain that I will get a callback but I kept getting disappointed.
 Depression almost set in.
 All thanks to the word of God that is always timely I was able to pull through.

 LEARNING THE HARD WAY